 Stream vs River

+Not many know the difference between stream and river as they consider them as interchangeable.
 Life on earth is dependent very much on water bodies.
 Rivers and streams form a major part of water used by mankind in the form of irrigation, food, energy, drinking, and transportation.
-But not many know the difference between streams and rivers as they consider them as interchangeable.
-However, this is not so and there are many differences between a stream and a river that will be discussed in this article.
+However, though stream and river may appear to be synonyms, that is not true.
+But, one must know that, without streams, rivers cannot be formed.
+There are many differences between a stream and a river that will be discussed in this article so that you can have a better idea about what a stream is and what a river is.

 A vast majority of rivers originate in hills and mountains or are formed as a result of melting glaciers.
-Rain water and melting snow fall down the mountains in the form of multiple streams that meet at a confluence where the water body becomes large and gets transformed into a river.
+Rain water and the melting snow fall down the mountains in the form of multiple streams that meet at a confluence where the water body becomes large and gets transformed into a river.
 This water forces down because of gravity and finally becomes slow on reaching the ground.
+Rivers are deeper than streams.River carries the sediments brought into it by streams into larger water bodies such as ocean or a lake.Unlike streams, rivers flow within wider banks.
+According to the Stream Order Classification of Waterways, something that is between sixth order and twelfth order is considered a river.
+The world’s largest river, the Amazon river, is of the twelfth order.

 • Streams are fast flowing water bodies that originate in mountains because of rain water or melting glaciers.